 - a Vocational Education and Training (VET) qualification through any registered training organisation

 - an apprenticeship or traineeship with an employer.

-- Alternatively, a student could be home educated by a registered home educator, or seek an exemption from the requirement to undertake full-time education and training by completing an Application for Part-time Attendance (Word, 85KB) or Application for Exemption from Attending School (PDF, 501KB).
+- Alternatively, a student could be home educated by a registered home educator, or seek an exemption from the requirement to undertake full-time education and training by completing an Application for Part-time Attendance (docx, 85KB) or Application for Exemption from Attending School (PDF, 501KB).

 Where can I get more information?

 - The Anything can happen website is a great place to start looking at the education and training options available in Tasmania.

 - Your child’s school would be happy to talk to you and your child about the education and training they may be interested in after Year 10, and how they can support and encourage your child’s aspirations.